cs1302uga/cs1302-gallery/README.md

    timeline.play();
    ```
    The `Timeline` object also hase a `pause` method to pause the execution of the timeline.
+   Remember, JavaFX event handlers are executed on the JavaFX Application Thread.

 1. **How do I pass around objects effectively?**